 FAQ Play Suisse

-Why is SRG launching the Play Suisse streaming platform?
+Why did SRG launch the Play Suisse streaming platform?

 Play Suisse was born from our desire to give SRG’s rich and varied range of programmes and services a national dimension and make it available to audiences right across Switzerland.
 The platform allows users to access content of their choice from all four of Switzerland’s linguistic regions.
 The content on Play Suisse will be largely made up of programs produced in-house by SRG's enterprise units (RSI, RTR, RTS and SRF) and co-productions in which SRG participates under the Pacte de l’audiovisuel [Audiovisual Pact].
 There will be a particular focus on documentaries and drama, including series and feature films.

-Generally speaking, Play Suisse will provide content that is broadcast in parallel on our existing channels.
+Generally speaking, Play Suisse provides content that is broadcast in parallel on our existing channels.
 Exceptionally, some content, such as co-produced festival coverage, will be made available exclusively on Play Suisse.

-Will the content be available in all of Switzerland’s official languages?
+Is the content available in all of Switzerland’s official languages?

 What are the benefits of a Play Suisse account?